• HOME

 Get a map from the Visitors Centre or add these stops on your Google Maps.

-• Rydal Mount and Rydal Hall: The former being a former home of Wordworth and the latter being a beautiful castle (be sure to see the waterfall on the grounds!)
+- Rydal Mount and Rydal Hall: The former being a former home of Wordsworth and the latter being a beautiful castle (be sure to see the waterfall on the grounds!)

 Where To Eat in the Lake District

-• The Lamplighter: classic spot best known for their Sunday lunch.
+- The Lamplighter: classic spot best known for its Sunday lunch.

 What to Do in the Lake District